Men's First-Team Manager: Ben Garner

 A UEFA Pro Licensed Coach, Gallen was appointed as Rangers’ first-team coach in 2015.
 He departed them following 19 years of service a year later and went on to continue developing his experience in the scouting side of the game.

 Gallen is the middle-aged of three footballing brothers.
 Eldest sibling Joe worked as assistant manager to Kenny Jackett at both Millwall and Wolverhampton Wanderers, while younger brother Kevin is QPR’s sixth highest goalscorer, having hit 104 goals for the club between 1994 and 2007.

-Academy Manager Steve Avory is one of Charlton’s most important members of staff.
+Academy Director Steve Avory is one of Charlton’s most important members of staff.

 A former school teacher - who once taught England Manager Gareth Southgate - Avory joined Charlton as Assistant Director of the Academy in January 2001.

 Two years later, he became Assistant Manager of the Addicks’ youth set-up and in August 2010 he was appointed as the club’s Academy Manager.

 The academy has thrived under the stewardship of Avory and his highly-skilled staff.
 Charlton’s U18s and U23s have both been crowned national champions of Professional Development League 2 in recent seasons, while the U14s were victorious at the prestigious Youdan Trophy tournament in 2016.

 As well as this, a number of graduates have gone on, and continue, to play in the Premier League and represent England at both senior and youth levels.